 Once the above changes are enacted, the next thing to examine is fibre source.
 Easy ways to improve the overall quality of fibre being provided in the diet are to use quality complimentary products like those from D&H's Fibre Range.
 KwikBeet contains the super fibre sugar beet, in unmolassed form.
 It is therefore a higher energy fibre source in comparison to many other materials.
 Alfalfa is a key component to most horses’ diets with gastric ulcers because it has a high calcium content – D&H Alfalfa Oil Plus, Alfalfa and Fibre Fusion, and Fibergy all have alfalfa present, in various quantities.
 Fibergy is blended with oat straw helping to keep Its energy content lower for easy keepers, and Fibre Fusion is blended with several additional forages, including sainfoin.
 Blends of fibre sources have recently been shown to have promising benefits when implemented into the feeding plan of horses prone to gastric ulcers.

-Our team of Nutritional Advisors are passionate about horses and are here to help, so if you need any advice or reassurance with your feeding regime, don’t hesitate to get in touch on 01832 737300 or by using our use our nutritional advice form.
+Our team of Nutritional Advisors are passionate about horses and are here to help, so if you need any advice or reassurance with your feeding regime, don’t hesitate to get in touch.